ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 - : int = 2
 ```

 In the above expressions, `[1; 2; 3]` is the value that is matched over.
 Each expression between the `|` and `->` symbols is a pattern.
 They are expressions of type list, only formed using `[]`, `::`, and variables names that represent various shapes a list may have.
-When the pattern is `[]`, it means “if the list is empty.”
+The pattern `[]` means “if the list is empty.”
 The pattern `x :: u` means “if the list contains data, let `x` be the first element of the list and `u` be the rest of the list.”
 Expressions at the right of the `->` symbol are the results returned in each corresponding case.

 ### Options & Results